cmkushnir/NMSPakViewer/README.md

 <h2>.PAK Entry Types:</h2>

 Unsupported:</br>
-The following types are only present in .pak specific file trees, they are excluded from the merged file tree:
+The following types are only present in .pak specific entry trees, they are excluded from the merged entry tree:
 - .BIN - Many, no useful info to view.
 - .SPV - There are ~46K in one folder alone, no useful info to view.
 - .WEM - Many, need wwise code to convery from .wem to other playable audio format.